Artificial Intelligence: What It Is, and How It Impacts Translation

 Machine translation can be an intrinsic part of the translation workflow, helping project managers and translators understand the basic meaning of content early in the process.
 The time savings can be significant as there is less parsing of content to understand its usefulness and context, time-consuming processes that have been essential to localizing content accurately.

-But it is the view into new markets and cultures that instantaneous translation offers that has the longer-ranging effect.
+However, it is the view into new markets and cultures that automatic translation offers that has the longer-ranging effect.
 The ability to quickly get a basic understanding of trends, technical content, and market research, among other things, is easier to do by using AI-based translation to give us a rough but more useful context and meaning early on.
 It enables a faster understanding of the broad global markets.